How to guides

 Sand & Polish With Silicon Carbide Polishers

-If you find the process of sanding and polishing laborious and you are looking for a quicker, easier method, these clever silicon carbide polishing points and wheels may be for you.
-They provide a fast, neat and effective way to finish metals and on most projects they can completely eliminate the need for sanding and greatly reduce the need for filing too.
+If you find the process of sanding and polishing laborious and you are looking for a quicker, easier method, these silicon carbide polishing points and wheels may be for you.
+They provide a fast, neat and effective way to finish metals and on most projects they can greatly reduce the need for filing and sanding.

 • Coarse (white) - for grinding away excess metal and pre-polishing